If your website is deployed on Vercel but your domain DNS and email still live at SiteGround, Hostinger, or another shared host, this issue is common:

 That means these requests are now handled by your Next.js app too:

-If App Router has no matching route for those paths, 404 is correct behavior.
+If App Router has no matching route for those paths, the 404 is expected behavior.

 If you're rebuilding legacy stacks, this pattern appears often during WordPress to Next.js migrations.